vcanogil/lisa-laptop/README.md

 ## What you REALLY need to know
 - Your BIOS password is "1234".
 - To enter BIOS, press and hold F2 at startup
-- To boot from a USB (in case you're restoring your system), hold F12 and choose the USB option
+- To boot from a USB (in case you're restoring your system), hold F12 and choose the USB option.
+If it doesn't work, go into bios and enable F12 Boot menu under Main.
 - You will learn how to do most things but just looking around and clicking things and then reading.
 Things might be overwhelming for a couple of weeks but you'll get used to it and then you'll get to say "I use linux" with a sense of superiority to windows-peasants at dinner parties.

 ## Expected problems